Detail of outcome

-The Government has deposited a proposed set of changes to the High Speed Rail (London - West Midlands) Bill in Parliament, in the form of a Supplementary Environmental Statement (SES2) and an Additional Provision (known as AP3).
+The government has deposited a proposed set of changes to the High Speed Rail (London to West Midlands) Bill in Parliament, in the form of a Supplementary Environmental Statement (SES2) and an Additional Provision (known as AP3).

 These changes relate to the revised design of Euston station and approach area and other design changes in the London Borough of Camden.
 They reflect our discussions with landowners, occupiers and stakeholders, refinements to the design and updated environmental information, and are normal for a Bill of this nature on its journey through Parliament.

 The government is now consulting (as required by Parliamentary Standing Orders) on SES2 and the Environmental Statement accompanying AP3 (the AP3 ES).